All Episodes

 Unbelievable, huh?

-Well, actually it is.
+Well, actually, it is.

 I heard the same story on Rush Limbaugh late in the week last week.

-And he checked it out and it was written as a satire in a magazine.
+And he checked it out, and it was written as a satire in a magazine.

-Brinkley reported it on Sunday as fact.
+Brinkley reported it on Sunday as a fact.

-Well, I, like I said, Well, you know, if that's true, then thank goodness.
+Well, you know, if that's true, then thank goodness.

 Because can our society have degenerated to that point?